 I saw a patient yesterday with advanced ovarian cancer.
 She is young but unfortunately the disease had spread to her liver.
-Can tumor markers (Ca-125) help to detect her disease much earlier?
+In retrospective, can tumor markers (Ca-125) help to detect her disease much earlier?

 One of the commonest cancer in women: